whyboris/utilitarianism.net/content/arguments-for-utilitarianism.md

 Such reasoning may justify viewing utilitarianism as the default starting point for moral theorizing.
 If someone wants to claim that there is some other moral consideration that can override _overall well-being_ (trumping the importance of saving lives, reducing suffering, and promoting flourishing), they face the challenge of explaining _how_ that could possibly be so.
 Many common moral rules (like those that prohibit theft, lying, or breaking promises), while not explicitly utilitarian in content, nonetheless have a clear utilitarian rationale.
 If they did not generally promote well-being—but instead actively harmed people—it is hard to see what reason we would have to still want people to follow them.
 To follow _harmful_ moral rules would seem like a kind of “rule worship”, and not truly ethical at all.[^6]

 Similar judgments apply to hypothetical cases in which you somehow know for sure that a typically reliable rule is, in this particular instance, counterproductive.
 In the extreme case, we all recognize that you ought to lie or break a promise if lives are on the line.
 In practice, of course, the best way to achieve good results over the long run is to [respect commonsense moral rules and virtues](/utilitarianism-and-practical-ethics#respecting-commonsense-moral-norms) while seeking opportunities to help others.
 (It is important not to mistake the hypothetical verdicts utilitarianism offers in stylized thought experiments with [the practical guidance it offers in real life](/acting-on-utilitarianism).)
-The key point is that utilitarianism offers a seemingly unbeatable answer to the question of _what fundamentally matters_: protecting and promoting the interests of all sentient beings to make the world as good as it can be.
+The key point is just that utilitarianism offers a seemingly unbeatable answer to the question of _what fundamentally matters_: protecting and promoting the interests of all sentient beings to make the world as good as it can be.

-### The Golden Rule, the Veil of Ignorance, and the Ideal Observer
+### The Veil of Ignorance

 Humans are masters of self-deception and motivated reasoning.
 If something benefits us personally, it is all too easy to convince ourselves that it must be okay.
-To correct for such self-serving biases, it can be helpful to consider [moral heuristics](/types-of-utilitarianism#multi-level-utilitarianism-versus-single-level-utilitarianism) like the Golden Rule: “_do unto others as you would have them do unto you_."

-Many ethical traditions endorse some form of the Golden Rule.
-Of course, it needs to be interpreted sensibly: we would not want a masochist to go around whipping people who are not so into that as he is.
-The idea underlying the Golden Rule is arguably the _equal consideration of interests_: that we “give equal weight in our moral deliberations to the like interests of all those affected by our actions,”[^7] just as we would want others to do with our interests.

-One vivid way to do this is to imagine yourself in the position of _each_ affected person, one after the other, living each of their lives (with _their_ tastes and preferences) in sequence.
-If you were, in effect, _everybody_, what would it be rational for you to choose?
-[R. M. Hare](/utilitarian-thinker/richard-hare) argued that the answer was _preference utilitarianism_: to best satisfy everyone’s overall preferences, counting everyone equally.

-Of course, if you accept a different [theory of well-being](/theories-of-wellbeing),[^8] then you might think it worth overriding misguided or irrational preferences for the sake of greater happiness or other forms of flourishing.
-But it remains the case that some form of utilitarianism seems likely to follow from such a procedure of putting yourself into every person’s shoes.

-Similar results may be obtained by instead imagining that you are looking down on the world from behind a “veil of ignorance” that reveals the facts about each person’s circumstances in society, while hiding from you the knowledge of _which of these individuals you are_.[^9] Imagine you were trying to decide on the best structure for society from behind this veil of ignorance.
-If you view yourself as equally likely to end up being anyone in the world, it would seem prudent to maximize overall well-being, just as utilitarianism prescribes.[^10]
+We are also more easily swayed by the interests of more salient or sympathetic individuals.
+To correct for such biases, it can be helpful to force impartiality by imagining that you are looking down on the world from behind a “veil of ignorance”.
+This veil reveals the facts about each person’s circumstances in society, and the effects that each choice would have on each person, while hiding from you the knowledge of _which of these individuals you are_.[^7] To more fairly determine _what ideally ought to be done_, we may ask what everyone would have most personal reason to prefer from behind this veil of ignorance.
+If you view yourself as equally likely to end up being anyone in the world, it would seem prudent to maximize overall well-being, just as utilitarianism prescribes.[^8]

-Finally, impartiality might be secured by simply asking what a suitably disinterested but benevolent observer would want.
-For example, whether or not one believes that any God exists, one might consider the hypothetical question of what an ideal (all knowing and all loving) observer _would_ want—as it is plausible that the answer to this question would also settle what we _ought_ to do.
-But then, it seems hard to deny that a benevolent impartial observer would simply want whatever would be best overall, that is counting everyone’s interests equally.
-And that in turn means that it is hard to deny utilitarianism.
+It’s an interesting question how much weight we should give to the verdicts that would be chosen, on self-interested grounds, from behind the veil.
+The veil thought experiment serves to highlight how utilitarianism gives equal weight to everyone’s interests, in unbiased fashion.
+That is, utilitarianism is just what we get when we are _beneficent to all_: extending to everyone the kind of careful concern that prudent people have for their _own_ interests.[^9] But it may seem question-begging to those who [reject welfarism](/near-utilitarian-alternatives/#beyond-welfarism), and so deny that _interests_ are all that matter.
+For example, the veil thought experiment clearly doesn’t speak to the question of whether non-sentient life, or natural beauty, has intrinsic value.
+It is restricted to that sub-domain of morality that concerns _what we owe to each other_, where this includes just those individuals over whom our veil-induced uncertainty about our identity extends: presently existing sentient beings, perhaps.[^10] Accordingly, any verdicts reached on the basis of the veil of ignorance will still need to be weighed against what we might owe to others (such as future generations, or non-welfarist values).

+Still, in many contexts other factors will not be relevant, and the question of what we morally ought to do will reduce to the question of how we should treat each other.
+Many of the deepest disagreements between utilitarians and their critics concern precisely this question.
+And the veil of ignorance seems relevant here.
+The fact that some action is what _everyone affected would personally prefer_ from behind the veil of ignorance seems to undermine critics’ claims that any individual has been _mistreated_ by, or has grounds to complain about, that action.

+### Harsanyi’s Aggregation Theorem

+John Harsanyi’s aggregation theorem provides a bridge to utilitarianism from evaluating prospects by their expectation for both general value (that is, moral value) and personal value (that is, well-being).[^H1] Given our epistemic limitations, we are typically uncertain what the final outcome of our options would be.
+So, rather than final outcomes, we are [choosing between prospects](/types-of-utilitarianism/#expectational-utilitarianism-versus-objective-utilitarianism) that merely give each possible final outcome a certain probability of happening.
+We can evaluate such prospects both with respect to general value (whether one prospect is at least as good as another prospect) and with respect to personal value (whether one prospect is at least as good as another prospect _for a person_).

+We assume that these evaluations of prospects satisfy the expected-utility axioms:[^H2]

+- **Completeness:** Prospect _X_ is at least as good as prospect _Y_ or _Y_ is at least as good as _X_.

+- **Transitivity:** If prospect _X_ is at least as good as prospect _Y_ and _Y_ is at least as good as prospect _Z_, then _X_ is at least as good as _Z_.

+- **Independence:** If prospect _X_ is better than _Y_, then it is not the case that the prospect of a probability _p_ of _Y_ otherwise _Z_ is better than the prospect of a probability _p_ of _X_ otherwise _Z_.

+- **Continuity:** If prospect _X_ is better than prospect _Y_ and _Y_ is better than prospect _Z_, then there are some probabilities _p_ and _q_ between 0 and 1 such that the prospect of a probability _p_ of _X_ otherwise _Z_ is better than _Y_ and _Y_ is better than the prospect of a probability _q_ of _X_ otherwise _Z_.

+In addition to being intuitively compelling, these assumptions can be defended with money-pump arguments.[^H3]

+If an evaluation of prospects satisfies these axioms, then it follows (by Von Neumann and Morgenstern’s utility theorem) that the evaluation can be represented by a utility function.[^H4] That is, there is a way of assigning utility numbers to each possible final outcome such that a prospect _X_ is at least as good as a prospect _Y_ if and only if the expected utility from _X_ is at least as great as the expected utility from _Y_.

+The final assumption we need connects general value with personal value:[^H5]

+> _The Principle of Personal Good_: If prospect _X_ is better than prospect _Y_ for someone and at least as good as _Y_ for everyone, then _X_ is better than _Y_.

+Now, we can state the aggregation theorem.
+It says that, if the Principle of Personal Good is true and both general and personal evaluations of prospects satisfy the expected-utility axioms, then general value can be represented by a utility function that is the sum of utility functions representing each person’s personal value.
+That is, we find that there are utility functions representing each person’s personal value such that, for any prospects _X_ and _Y_, it holds that _X_ is at least as good as _Y_ if and only if the sum of each person’s utility from _X_ is at least as great as the sum of each person’s utility from _Y_.

+This is a plausible candidate for the most important result in all of ethics.
+We may, however, legitimately wonder if we have derived utilitarianism.
+There are many utility functions that can be used to represent a person’s personal value from prospects.
+If a utility function representing your personal value is transformed by multiplying all utilities with a positive constant (or by adding a constant), the result will be another utility function representing your personal value from prospects.
+So the aggregation theorem does not tell us how much different people’s personal value count relative to each other.
+In other words, the theorem does not provide a way to make interpersonal comparisons of well-being.
+Still, we have shown that the overall structure of the moral value of a prospect can be represented as the sum of utilities representing each person’s well-being from the prospect.[^H6]

 ### Expanding the Moral Circle